2023 NCAA Division I women's basketball tournament: Television

-ESPN will serve as exclusive broadcaster of the tournament; it will be the second-last year of its current contract to air NCAA tournaments, which lasts through the 2023–24 season.
-On August 23, 2022, ESPN announced that the national championship game would be broadcast by ABC for the first time, with an afternoon scheduling.
+All games in the tournament were televised by ESPN networks or ABC; this was the second-to-last year of its current contract to air NCAA tournaments, which lasts through the 2023–24 season.
+On August 23, 2022, ESPN announced that the national championship game would be broadcast by ABC for the first time, with a Sunday afternoon scheduling.
+This marked the first time the women's championship game would be carried on broadcast television since 1995.